rweigel/phys260/Electric_Potential/Electric_Potential.md

    <div style="height:4em"/>
    \fi

-6. If you move a charge of $-3\text{ C}$ from $A$ to $D$ but deviate from a straight line, will your answers to the previous problem change?
+6. If a charge of $-3\text{ C}$ is moved from $A$ to $D$ on a path that is not a straight line, will your answers to the previous problem change?
 If no, explain why.
 If yes, provide new answers.

    \ifsolutions
    {\bf Answer}: No, they won't change.
 Think of movement along a smooth and curved line as being made of a series of tiny and equal-sized steps in vertical and horizontal directions.
 There is no work associated with the vertical steps.
 There is positive work associated with steps to the right and negative work associated with steps to the left.
 To get from $A$ to $D$ along an arbitrary path, you must take an equal number of steps to the left and to the right.
 See also [Figure 23.1 and 23.2 in the textbook](https://drive.google.com/file/d/1KO0ETw12uhGYdBMHExKIdR_eCUhHB7dw/view?usp=sharing_remove_), which describes how the work done by a conservative force does not depend on the path.